INL Bureau · Office Profiles

 Strategy & Policy Planning

-Leads INL's global policy engagement.
-Produces the Functional Bureau Strategy (FBS), issue-specific strategies, Bureau Policy Notices, and Strategic Frameworks — translating Administration priorities into INL policy and aligning bureau activities with America First goals.
+Leads INL's global policy engagement and strategy.
+Produces the Functional Bureau Strategy (FBS), issue-specific strategies, Country Categorization, Bureau Policy Notices, and INL Placemat to ensure bureau activities advance America First goals.
+Leads on cross-cutting policy engagement for INL with other Department bureaus and the interagency on priority issues.

 🔗